fujitsu/fujitsu-ansible-irmc-integration/roles/win_organization_owner/README.md

 win_organization_owner
 ======================

-Change the organization and owner of Windows Server.
+Change the description, organization and owner of Windows Server.

-Notes:
-This role sets Windows license organization and owner.
-Lisence information can be viewed by `systeminfo` or `winver` commands in Windows Power Shell.

 Requirements
 ------------